« Back to course list

 Risks & Initial Stress

-• Overview of project risks
+• Overview of project risks at well and field scale

-• Stress in the Earth, vertical stress
+• Stress in the Earth & structural styles

-• Pore pressure - Basic concepts
+• Pore pressure: Basic concepts & measurements

 Fundamentals

-• Mohr circle
+• (Principal) stress, Mohr’s circle

-• Linear elasticity in 1D, 2D & 3D
+• Equilibrium and linear elasticity in 1D, 2D & 3D

 • Material failure, Mohr-Coulomb